World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 13. Your Thyroid Hormones and Pregnancy: A Delicate Dance

-Pregnancy puts extra demands on your Thyroid.
-Untreated thyroid problems during pregnancy can affect both mom and baby, increasing risks of miscarriage, preterm birth, and developmental delays.
+Pregnancy places extra demands on your Thyroid.
+Untreated thyroid problems can affect both mom and baby.
+They increase risks of miscarriage, preterm birth, and developmental delays.
 That's why thyroid screening is often recommended for pregnant women.

 14. The Thyroid Hormones Can Affect Your Cholesterol Levels

-Your Thyroid might be to blame if your cholesterol is stubbornly high despite a healthy lifestyle.
-Hypothyroidism can raise LDL (“bad” cholesterol) and lower HDL (“good” cholesterol), increasing heart disease risk.
+If your cholesterol is stubbornly high despite a healthy lifestyle, your Thyroid might be to blame.
+Hypothyroidism can raise LDL (“bad” cholesterol) and lower HDL (“good” cholesterol).
+This can increase the risk of heart disease.

 15. Your Thyroid Hormones Can Affect Your Gut Health